 Students are not allowed to setup a router (wired or wireless) for any reason.
 Routers cause interference with the campus network infrastructure.

 The university has deployed a wireless network that allows faculty, staff and students to connect to the Internet and other campus services in many areas on the main campus.
-This includes all multimedia classrooms, study areas, cafeterias, the entire Library, CVPA and CCB buildings, as well as the Residence Halls.
+This includes all multimedia classrooms, study areas, cafeterias, the entire Library, CVPA, CCB, and Liberal Arts buildings, as well as the Residence Halls.
 For more information click on the links below.

-In order to connect to the campus secure wireless network (UMASSD-A), the wireless device must support X-Authentication (IEEE 802.1x).
+In order to connect to the campus secure wireless network (eduroam), the wireless device must support X-Authentication (IEEE 802.1x).
 Most smartphones, tablets, notebooks, etc. support this technology.

 The simplest way to connect your computer to the internet is to plug into a network port with a standard ethernet cable.
 Wired devices must be registered using the owner's UMassD Logon information.